 Tourists were surveyed to establish socio-demographic status, knowledge of Tasmania, and cultural background.
 Their movement was then been tracked via our bespoke app that was loaded onto a mobile phone handset provided to each tourist.

 Mid-trip, a sample of tourists were surveyed regarding their use of social media and the reasons for any spontaneous decisions they made.
-On completing their journey, the app asked respondents a small number of questions regarding their travel behaviour and experiences.
+On completing their journey, the app asked respondents questions regarding their travel behaviour and experiences.

 Real-time sensor data of where tourists travel is providing the industry, regional tourism authorities and government with new intelligence to: